 Situational Awareness and Agility

-I think everyone agrees with the idea that in this world full of rapid changes, we need to be very aware of our situation and environmental changes and make fast decisions and act based on this awareness.
-It’s cool but what happened in the real world?
+I think everyone agrees that in this world full of rapid changes, we need to be very aware of our situation and environmental changes and make fast decisions and act based on this awareness.
+It’s cool, but what happened in the real world?

-In companies, we have different layers or different teams with different concerns and different perceptions.
-If you ask them “What is the next most important thing to do?”
+In companies, we have different layers or teams with different concerns and perceptions.
+If you ask them, “What is the next most important thing to do?”
 You will hear different answers that all of them are right based on their awareness.

-Tech team thinks we should focus on the resiliency of application, Senior managers think we should enter a new market, Sale guys think we should add some new feature in order reach new customers,… At the same time, they have great awareness of their domain on concerns but they have Perceptual bias and Inattentional blindness too.
+The tech team thinks we should focus on the resiliency of the application; Senior managers think we should enter a new market, Sale guys think we should add some new features to reach new customers,… At the same time, they have great awareness of their domain of concerns, but they have Perceptual bias and Inattentional blindness too.

 Situational awareness should be coherent.
-In order to have a coherent Situational awareness, you need inhomogeneity and diversity when you are going to make decisions about the next priorities.
+To have a coherent Situational awareness, you need inhomogeneity and diversity when making decisions about the next priorities.